VladislavP05/Python-Chess/README.md

 - Advanced piece moves

-- (WIP)Pawn promotion
+- Pawn promotion

-## To be Implemented

 - Stalemates

-- Timer and info text
+- Timer and Info text

-- Code optimisation

 # About
 This is my first major project in programming.
 It is inspired by the youtuber Sebastian Lague in his video ['Coding Adventures: Chess'](https://www.youtube.com/watch?v=U4ogK0MIzqk&t=257s).